KDE/digikam-doc/getting_started/quick_start.rst

 Artificial Intelligence Files Download
 --------------------------------------

 When first run, digiKam will ask to download several large files from an `Internet repository managed by the digiKam team <https://files.kde.org/digikam/>`_.
-These files are the Artificial Intelligence deep-learning models used for facial recognition, red eye removal, auto-tags, auto transform tools, and the image quality scanning features.
+These files are the Artificial Intelligence deep-learning models used for the Face Workflow, Auto-Tags, Aesthetic Detection, Red Eye Removal, and Auto-Transform features.
 If you skip downloading these files, these features will not work properly.
 But you can always download these files later from the :ref:`Setup/Miscs/System <system_settings>` dialog.
 The tool is able to clean up in your computer the older models not used in digiKam when you update the application.

 .. important::

     All Artificial Intelligence based features in digiKam are fully autonomous and only works on your computer.
-Nothing is shared over the Internet.

 No data is shared over the Internet and no extra Cloud webservice are used in all cases.
 The neural network engines are based on the `C++ OpenCV frameworks <https://learnopencv.com/deep-learning-with-opencvs-dnn-module-a-definitive-guide/>`_ and downloaded model files are the core data architecture and learned parameters previously computed to realize a specific task, as to recognized a face for example.